10-01-2019, 04:41 PM

 "Textbooks...stationery...uniforms...picnics...it's like they are running a for profit business."
 Amar grumbled.

-"You're the one who wanted to put her in that fancy school."
+"You're the one who wanted to put her in that fancy college."

 "Education is something I will not compromise on." he said.
 "Designer shoes on the other hand..."